X

 Credit Hours

 Most courses at the University of Memphis are three credit hours, meaning they meet for about three hours each week.
 We encourage students to choose their schedule on the total number of credit hours, not the total number of courses.
 Students need to be enrolled in at least 12 credits to be considered a full-time student.
-To graduate in 4 years, students should plan to take 15 credit hours in the Fall and Spring semester.
+To graduate in 4 years, students should plan to take 15 credit hours in the Fall and Spring semesters.

 Students should plan for about 2-3 hours of outside study/class preparation for every hour they are in class.
 If your student is concerned about their academic success at UofM, they should talk to their advisor about how many credit hours may be right for them.